tymoneq/competive_programing/README.md

-Rep with all my c++ code from preparing to OI and other programing contests
+Rep with all my c++ code from preparing to POI and other programing contests